mcsee/Software-Design-Articles/Articles/AI Coding Tips/AI Coding Tip 014 - Use Nested AGENTS.md Files/readme.md

 Tools like Claude Code, Cursor, and Copilot support instruction files (`AGENTS.md`, `CLAUDE.md`, `.cursorrules`).

-When everything's in one file, the assistant can't filter what's relevant.
+When you put everything in one file, your assistant can't filter what's relevant.

 The layered approach works like good software: separation of concerns.